The Red Cross and the NHS: a history of helping

 We work with each individual to offer them the personal support they need – whether it is getting them home safely and quickly, doing the shopping or help sorting out the heating.

 Our services are ongoing all year round.
-But we can also scale up them to meet increased need or pressure – such as during the winter or, more recently, during the coronavirus pandemic.
+But we can also scale up them to meet increased need or pressure – such as during the winter or, more recently, during the Covid-19 pandemic.

 Our volunteers also work in the A&E departments of over 20 hospitals in the UK, giving practical and emotional support to those using the department.
 As well as providing a sympathetic ear for patients, this eases up time for hospital staff to focus on what they do best.

-Though lockdown measures have been eased across the country, the pandemic is far from over.
-And as we have done for over 70 years, the Red Cross will continue to support the NHS in whatever way we can, for as long as it takes.
+The pandemic is far from over.
+But as we have done for over 70 years, the Red Cross will continue to support the NHS in whatever way we can, for as long as it takes.

 A helping hand